"It is an adult's responsibility

 it is our moral imperative."

-Rabbi Diana S. Gerson is currently the Program Director of the New York Board of Rabbis.
+Rabbi Diana S. Gerson is currently the Associate Executive Vice President of the New York Board of Rabbis.
 Since 2005, she has been successfully advancing the NYBR’s leadership role in confronting family violence, sexual abuse and exploitation, in and beyond New York.
-A recognized authority in the field, Rabbi Gerson has reached across faith communities to provide family violence prevention education and training to over 3500 members of the clergy, community leaders, 3000 teenagers and adults.
+A recognized authority in the field, Rabbi Gerson has reached across faith communities to provide family violence prevention education and training to over 5000 members of the clergy, community leaders, 3000 teenagers and adults.

 Rabbi Gerson has spoken at conferences around the world on the topic of confronting violence against children, with a focus on the faith community's role and responsibility in ending the commercial sexual exploitation of children.
 Most recently she was a speaker and moderator at the 5th Forum of the Global Network of Religions for Children (GNRC) in Panama City, Panama.